-Teacher Tip: Students should run the C02DATA prgram containing the data.
-This stores the data in named lists.
+Teacher Tip: Students should open the .tns file containing the data.
 If they enter the data by hand, they are likely to make errors, but it is an option.

 Facilitating the Lesson

 There are several ways this lesson can be implemented in the classroom: